awbennett/academic-website/content/publication/uehara-2022-future/index.md

     as long as futures and histories contain sufficient information about latent states, and the Bellman completeness.
-Finally, we extend our methods to learning of dynamics and establish the connection between our approach and the well-known spectral learning methods in POMDPs.
+Finally, we extend our methods to learning of dynamics and establish the connection between our approach and the well-known spectral learning methods in POMDPs.'''
-'''
 featured: false
 publication: '*arXiv Preprint*'
 url_pdf: https://arxiv.org/pdf/2207.13081.pdf